 And here we are, in our fourth century after the beginning of the Age of Enlightenment and by far science rules the day as to what is right, true and knowable.
-Remember all of those TV ads that would say “9 out of 10 so-and-so’s agree that ….”.
+Remember all of those TV ads that would say “9 out of 10 so-and-so’s (usually doctors of some sort) agree that ….”.
 And we bought it because it was a scientific, statistical truth.
 (Or was it?
 Most of us who have done any work with statistics know you can manipulate them to mean whatever you want them to mean.)
 Today, we talk in terms of “evidence-based” this or that.
 So what happened to our spiritual aspect of self?
-Well, before the age of enlightenment all query in to the nature of things involved both the spiritual and physical aspects of our life and world.
-Many early “scientists” were actually monks, such Gregor Mendel, considered the father of genetics.
+Well, before the age of enlightenment all query into the nature of things involved both the spiritual and physical aspects of our life and world.
+Many early “scientists” were actually monks, such as Gregor Mendel, considered the father of genetics.
 This removal of spirit from matter came about as matters of the spirit did not conform to the laws of science for being observable and measurable by our senses.
 The concept of spirit was left by science to the purview of religion.
 That, however, is fodder for another post.

 If, as I contend, soul is the intersection of body and spirit, and you remove spirit, then you have lost soul.

 There is also another way of losing soul that does not involve the removal of spirit.
 Quite the opposite.
-In the patriarchal Judeo-Christian religions the dualism between body and spirit has a long tradition of raising the spirit as supreme and body as demon.
+In the patriarchal Judeo-Christian religions the dualism between body and spirit has a long tradition of raising the spirit as supreme and body as demonic.
 I will address this in more detail as I move along in this blog, but for now I want to just acknowledge that soul is lost when we deny the spirit in favor of the body as well as when we deny the body in favor of the spirit.